Thomas Seddon: Life

 Seddon spent much of the early part of 1853 preparing for a journey to Egypt in the company of one of the Brotherhood's founders, William Holman Hunt.
 In June he went to Dinan again, where he painted a large and elaborate landscape showing the ruined monastery of Léhon.
 Seddon left France for Egypt in November, arriving in Alexandria on 6 December, and moved on to Cairo, Hunt not having yet arrived.

 Seddon and Hunt set up camp near the Pyramids, with another Englishman called Nicholson, who was terminally ill, and died there.
 Then, in a change of plan, the two artists decided to move on to Jerusalem, sailing from the mouth of the Nile in late May.
 On arrival Seddon left Hunt in the city, and pitched a tent on a hill looking up the valley of Jehosophat, with a view of the biblical sites of the Garden of Gethsemane and the Mount of Olives, from where he painted much of the highly finished landscape Jerusalem and the Valley of Jehoshaphat from the Hill of Evil Counsel.
 He left the city for France in October 1854.

 Although the Valley of Jehosphat was exhibited with the subtitle Painted on the Spot during the Summer and Autumn Months, Seddon continued to work on it in Dinan, along with another oil painting and two watercolours also begun in Jerusalem,.
 He finally finished it, with some help from Hunt, following his return to London in January 1855 and showed it for the first time at an exhibition in his studio in Berners Street in March of the same year.
 His Eastern subjects were exhibited again the following year in Conduit Street.

 In October 1856 Seddon visited Cairo again, but died of dysentery there on 23 November.
 In 1857 his works were exhibited in the gallery of the Society of Arts, and Jerusalem and the Valley of Jehoshaphat, was purchased by subscription and presented to the National Gallery.
 John Ruskin pronounced Seddon's views of Egypt and Palestine to be "the first landscapes uniting perfect artistical skill with topographical accuracy; being directed, with stern self-restraint, to no other purpose than that of giving to persons who cannot travel trustworthy knowledge of the scenes which ought to be most interesting to them".

-A memoir of Seddon, by his brother, John Pollard Seddon, was published in 1859.
+A memoir of Seddon, by his brother, architect John Pollard Seddon, was published in 1859.